kimjoar/writings/alpha/step-by-step-modules-templates.md

 ```

 The plugin automatically loads text resources when they are defined as a
-dependency using the `text!` prefix.
+dependency using the `text!` prefix, e.g. `text!test.html` loads
+`test.html` and makes it available as a string.

 Chrome Developer Tools bilde som viser dette?

 First, let's create a file for the
-NewStatusView template: `modules/status/newStatusView.html` with:
+NewStatusView template, `modules/status/newStatusView.html`:

 ```html
 <h2>New monolog</h2>